trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 Cameras process tons of data about every single second of a video.
 After all, each second contains multiple frames composed of millions of bits of information.

 And the bit rate of the main video stream isn’t the whole story when it comes to what’s being written to the SD cards.

-The main MP4 video stream also includes a 128Kbps stereo AAC audio stream.
+The main MP4 video stream of the GoPro Fusion also includes a 128Kbps stereo AAC audio stream.
 Recorded at the same time (only to the card in slot 1) is a 1 Mpbs, 32-bit, 4-channel PCM WAV audio stream.
 There’s also the preview version of the video, the LRV file, that records at about 2.8 Mpbs.

 When shooting a video, each frame (or period of time for sound and telemetry) captured by the sensor holds a differing amount of information.